 User:Alexander L. Davis

-I am currently a post-doctoral fellow in the Department of Engineering and Public Policy at Carnegie Mellon University.
+I am currently a research scientist in the Department of Engineering and Public Policy at Carnegie Mellon University.
 As a member of the Center for Climate and Energy Decision-Making, I'm most actively involved in research about human decision-making with respect to energy use and climate change.
 This work, mostly with Tamar Krishnamurti and Gabrielle Wong-Parodi, includes topics such as the design of field studies to test behavior change interventions, understanding the barriers to energy efficiency in both commercial and residential sectors, and preparedness, resiliance, and reliability of individuals and organizations in the face of climate change induced events (e.g., hurricanes).

 My second line of research, stemming from my dissertation work with my advisor Baruch Fischhoff, looks at the psychology of experimental methods.
 Experiments often come out in unexpected ways, and this work has found that people tend to think unexpected results were caused by a flawed experiment, and, in turn, not worth sharing with the scientific community.

 A third line of research looks at human altruism using the methods of experimental economics.
 This work with John Miller, Roberto Weber, and Sudeep Bhatia has specifically examined when and why people are willing to endure harm to prevent harm to others, finding greater altruism and egalitarianism when people make such a decision about harm than money.

 - Alexander L. Davis

 - Carnegie Mellon University

 - 5000 Forbes Avenue

 - Pittsburgh, PA, United States.

 - 2012, PhD, Carnegie Mellon University, Behavioral Decision Research